Practical Guide to Recruitment Split Fee Agreements

 • What happens if the client hires the candidate later through another route

-Ownership is where most of the friction tends to sit partly because the industry is genuinely messier than people admit.
+Ownership is where most of the friction tends to sit, partly because the industry is genuinely messier than people admit.
 Candidates come in through multiple routes at once, consultants change agencies and take relationships with them, databases have gaps nobody has got around to fixing and clients remember previous conversations differently depending on who is asking and what fee is involved.
 Most recruiters who have been around long enough will have sat through a conversation where somebody produced a LinkedIn message from eighteen months ago and presented it as though it settled the matter entirely, which it rarely does and the argument that follows tends to damage the relationship far more than the original ambiguity ever would have.

 There is no universally correct ownership model and pretending otherwise does not help anyone.
 Different agencies operate differently and that is fine as long as both sides in an arrangement are working from the same version.
 The same logic applies to rebate periods.
 If the client agreement runs for twelve weeks the split arrangement needs to reflect that or one agency ends up carrying a liability the other side has already been paid out on, which is an uncomfortable conversation to have after the fact.